What is GMP, FDA, DMF and CEP?

 A technical data-sheet is not the same as a CoA, as it contains just the general product specifications and does not contain batch-specific results, which the CoA does.

 What is an MSDS?
 (Material Safety Data Sheet)

-A Material Safety Data Sheet (MSDS) is a product-specific document that is intended as a reference work for safe use, handling, and processing of the product.
+A Material Safety Data Sheet (MSDS) is a product-specific document intended as a reference for the safe use, handling, and processing of the product.
 It contains information such as identifiers, chemical properties, health hazards, precautionary statements, and other related information for professionals working with the product.

 MSDS is also known as:

 What is a CEP?
 (Certificate of Suitability)

 A CEP (also known as COS) is a certificate that proves that an API qualifies for the relevant monograph of the European Pharmacopoeia.
 It links the Ph.
 Eur. monograph to the API itself.
 The manufacturer of the API submits a CEP as part of the market authorization process, and they will become the CEP holder of the document.